 - Saks Fifth Avenue (611 5th Avenue)

 - Tiffany & Co.
 (727 5th Avenue)

 If you're planning to celebrate New Year’s Eve in New York City, specifically in the heart of all the action in Times Square, countdown with our 10 tips to ensure your night is a fabulous one to remember.
-Book a room at The Manhattan Club, located only 9 blocks away from the biggest party of the year!
+The Manhattan Club is located only blocks away from the biggest party of the year!

 [Alternative Ways to Spend New Year's Eve in NYC]

 Stay in the loop of what’s happening in New York City.
 Subscribe to The Manhattan Club newsletter and keep up with our Blog for more seasonal things to do in the Big Apple.

 Located in the heart of Midtown, The Manhattan Club is your perfect home-base for spending the holidays in NYC.
 We're perfectly located in Midtown to provide convenience to Bryant Park, Central Park, Rockefeller Center, as well as a host of other NYC attractions.
 Choose from our best rates and special offers when you book direct.